Anergha/Anergha/README.md

 - 📫 How to reach me **anerghaa@gmail.com**

-- ⚡ Fun fact: I'm a culinary Artist
+- ⚡ Fun fact: A culinary Artist

 ### 🛠 &nbsp;Languages and Tools